paultran47/paultran47.github.io/README.md

   with `font-display: swap;` and use locally hosted fonts before pulling from origin or cache.
 The website's fallback font, Courier New (Courier for MacOS), has been tuned and optimised to mimic JetBrains Mono.
-This makes the web font "nice to have" rather than a critical component to experiencing the website.
-  Thus, the font property and attribute prevents FOIT allows for JetBrains Mono to appear on first page view without being a render-blocking resource
+This makes the web font "nice to have" rather than a critical component to experiencing the website Thus, the font property and attribute prevents FOIT allows for JetBrains Mono to appear on first page view without being a render-blocking resource
       * I will retune my fallback fonts using the new `@font-face` attributes